ncoblentz/KotlinBurpAutoNameRepeaterTab/README.md

 It also allows you to select multiple requests from the proxy history or logger tab and send them to organizer.

+Last, you can select one or more requests and choose "Add Base URL to Scope" and it will add them to the Target->Scope section without the path.
+For example, `https://www.google.com/somethingcool.php/myparam=blah` gets added to Burp Suite's scope section as `https://www.google.com`

 ### How to Build a Project

 #### Setup